-Avoid evening watering especially on the foliage as night-time temperatures are often inadequate to dry the moisture on the leaves which can encourage some fungal pathogens to establish.
+Avoid evening watering especially on the foliage as night-time temperatures are often inadequate to dry the moisture on the leaves.
+This can encourage some fungal pathogens to grow.
 However, any time plants start to show symptoms of drought stress is the time to water them – even if this means the middle of the day.
 Waiting too long may be too late.

 - Install a water tank rather than wasting rainwater, to maximise roof runoff and redirect it for use on your garden.
 Slimline tank and water harvesting systems are available for even the tiniest of spaces.

 - Save your Cooking Water.
 If you steam or boil vegetables, save the water rather than tipping it down the sink!
 It is full of nutrients and when cooled, makes a free fertiliser for watering your plants.

 - Reuse Fish Tank Water.
 When you clean your fish tank, use the ‘old’ nitrogen and phosphorous-rich water on your plants.